superwerker/superwerker/docs/adrs/nnnn-aws-control-tower.md

  - CT implies additional costs (e.g. Config Rules)
  - Using CWS Canaries provides an audit log of the Click Ops because of the screenshots
  - The CT LZ setup/update/repair has to be supervised since it fails sometimes and has to be restarted (TODO)
- - superwerker provides links to how-tos for wiring existing IdPs like GSuite, AzureAD, etc. (TODO)
+ - superwerker provides links to how-tos for wiring existing IdPs like GSuite, AzureAD, etc. (TODO)\
- - Since AWS SSO is used, IAM users are deprecated and should only be used for machine users.
-Key rotation is supervised by Security Hub.

 ## TODO

  - [ ] How to handle SSO and Users